otahi/infrataster-plugin-firewall/README.md

 ```
 $ bundle exec rspec

-server 'source'
+server 'src'
+  via firewall
-  should reach to server 'dest'
+    should reach to server 'dst'
-  should reach to server 'dest' port 80
+    should reach to server 'dst' dest_port: 80
-  should reach to server 'dest' port 80/tcp
+    should reach to server 'dst' tcp dest_port: 80
-  should reach to server 'dest' port 53/udp
+    should reach to server 'dst' udp dest_port: 53
-  should reach to server 'dest' port 80/tcp from port 30123
+    should reach to server 'dst' tcp dest_port: 80 source_port: 30123

-Finished in 10.03599 seconds (files took 0.93903 seconds to load)
+Finished in 15.87 seconds (files took 0.58711 seconds to load)
 5 examples, 0 failures
 $
 ```